Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 contact-point mirror system for aiming shallow-angle, rolling kick shots

 How do you aim to kick at balls close to a rail at a shallow angle into the rail?

 For shallow angles into the rail, where the OB is fairly close to the rail, the contact-point-mirror-kick method works well.
-It is described in "VEPS GEMS - Part VII: Contact-Point Mirror Kick" (BD, July, 2010) and “VEPP – Part X: Shallow One-rail Kicks” (BD, January, 2013), and here are video demonstrations with a complete explanations:
+It is described in "VEPS GEMS - Part VII: Contact-Point Mirror Kick" (BD, July, 2010), "VEPP – Part X: Shallow One-rail Kicks" (BD, January, 2013), and in the contact point mirror kick handout, and here are video demonstrations with a complete explanations:

-from Disc IV of the Video Encyclopedia of Pool Practice (VEPP):
+from Vol. IV of the Video Encyclopedia of Pool Practice (VEPP):

 Corner 5 System for aiming two-, three-, and four-rail kicks off a long rail

 It is illustrated and explained, with examples, in the Corner-5 system handout and in the following articles: